-In its simplest definition, rum is a liquor distilled from sugar.
+Rum is a liquor distilled from sugar.
 The sugar may be either pure cane sugar, a syrup, or molasses.
 No matter the base, the underlying flavor profile of rum is a sweet, toasted sugar.

 Rum is one of the oldest distilled spirits and it has one of the most colorful histories of any alcoholic beverage.
 By the mid-1700s, rum was being made throughout the Caribbean and South America.
 It soon became popular in New England and was produced there as well.
 Today, rum is produced throughout the world.

 The use of sugar cane distinguishes rum from all other liquors.
 Many of the early Caribbean rums were produced with molasses and "skimmings" from the production of sugar.
 The skimmings were obtained from the boiling of the sugar cane and were mixed with molasses and "dunder" (leftover sediment in the still).
 The molasses-cane juice mixture is then fermented and distilled.
 Pot stills are used in many of the traditional rums, though most now use continuous column stills.

 Many rums are then aged in wood casks.
 The type of wood used is often the determining factor in the color of rum produced in the end.
 It is important to note that climate plays a significant role in how long any distilled spirit is aged for and rum is no exception.
 The rums produced in tropical climates will generally be aged for a shorter period of time than those in cooler climates.
 That is why you may see a dark Caribbean rum aged for just three to five years while a North American rum of similar color and oaky flavor may be aged for around 10 years.

 Many rum distillers will also use old bourbon barrels for aging because they cannot be reused in that whiskey's production.
 This can add some underlying whiskey-like flavors to the rum, something you'll also find in many tequilas.

 The majority of rum is bottled at 40 percent alcohol by volume (80 proof).
-There are some exceptions, including overproof rums which can reach 151 proof.
+There are some exceptions, including overproof rums which can reach 160 proof.
 The higher alcohol content makes these a popular choice for lighting drinks on fire.

 Light-bodied rum is sometimes referred to as white or silver rum.
 It is the most common style of rum and is a very subtle liquor, much like vodka with a sweet tooth.
 These rums are generally aged in stainless steel tanks for up to a year and filtered before bottling.
 This process gives light rums their clean, light flavor.
-They are the most popular rums to use for cocktails and among the most affordable rums on the market.
+They are the most popular rums to use for cocktails like the Cuba Libre and among the most affordable rums on the market.

 Medium-bodied rums are often called gold or amber rum.
 They are often quite rich and surprisingly smooth.
 This taste profile is a result of either the production of congeners (organic compounds produced during production) or the addition of caramel.
 Gold rums are often aged in oak casks, which also contribute to their dark, smooth characteristics.
 Many of these rums make a smooth sipper and can be used in place of light rum in some darker cocktails.

 Similar in color and body to gold rum, aged rums should be distinguished from their counterparts because these do not include any additives.
 The majority of "dark" rums fall into this category as well.
 Aged rums will obtain their golden color from the barrels that they are aged in.
 Because these rums are in contact with the wood for a longer time, they naturally pick up the flavors and colors of the barrel.
 Almost any aged rum can be mixed into drinks and many can stand on their own and enjoyed straight.
 They vary greatly in age, with the older rums costing more than younger bottlings.

 Heavy-bodied or dark rums are typically used in rum punches.
 It's also common to find them mixed along with a light rum in many tiki cocktails such as the popular hurricane.
 These are the richest rums that receive their flavor from aging in charred oak casks.
 Besides adding a rich, sweet flavor to cocktails, dark rums are the preferred sipper of the rum family, especially fine rums like Angostura 1824.

 A subcategory of dark rum is those called blackstrap.
-These are produced from the darkest molasses produced during the third boil while refining sugar.
+These are made from the darkest molasses produced during the third boil while refining sugar.
 The resulting rum is equally as dark, rich, and thick.
 You could even think of them as the desserts of the rum world.
 Look for bottles like Cruzan Black Strap and Captain Morgan Black Spiced Rum.

 Overproof or high-proof rum is often only used as a float in cocktails.
 This potent rum is 75 to 75 1/2 percent alcohol by volume (150 to 151 proof) and can be as dangerous to drink as Everclear if it is not diluted in some way.